GURU NANAK DEV UNIVERSITY

 • Orthopantomogram

-A Medical Committee is constituted regularly to assess the working of the Health Center and recommend programs for the benefit of the University patients.
+A Medical Board has been constituted at the Health Centre (with two outside experts) for issuing chronic complicated disease certificates to eligible University patients.
+In addition a Medical Committee is also constituted to assess the working of Health Centre and recommend programs for the benefit of University patients.

 Staff